-Agriculture is the dominant land use within the Lower Monocacy Watershed, followed by forest and residential.
-Mixed urban uses account for about 5 percent of the total land use, which represents the relatively rural nature of the Lower Monocacy Watershed.
+Forest is the dominant land use within the Lower Monocacy Watershed, followed by agriculture and residential.
+Mixed urban uses account for less than 3 percent of the total land use, which represents the relatively rural nature of the Lower Monocacy Watershed.